Zendesk wants the ticket in its cloud; your support case references a controlled part

 Exactly what you get

 A helpdesk that keeps controlled and regulated tickets inside your boundary with full SLA tracking and an audit trail, while routine support can stay wherever it makes sense.
-It pulls part and serial context from your inventory management software, links to your custom CRM (Customer Relationship Management) for account history, ties field issues to your field service management software, and reports to your business intelligence dashboards.
+It pulls part and serial context from your inventory management software, links to your custom CRM (Customer Relationship Management) for account history, ties field issues to your field service management software, and reports to your business intelligence (BI) dashboards.

 How to choose a developer in Tucson